Are pumpkins safe for cats and dogs?

 • Potassium supports healthy nerve and muscle function.
 Cats and dogs with kidney disease may struggle to keep enough potassium in their bodies, so pumpkin is a definite plus here!

-• Iron, Phosphorus and magnesium: are all important for blood, muscles, bones and nerves
+• Iron, phosphorus and magnesium: are all important for blood, muscles, bones and nerves

 Pumpkin seeds